francois-dbag/odata-openapi/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. iOS8.1]
  - Browser [e.g. stock browser, safari]
  - Version [e.g. 22]

+** OData Payload for diagnosis **
+Please paste or link to your odata payload that was processed.

 **Additional context**
 Add any other context about the problem here.